HITECHCRIME/HC_SG09_Ignorant/README.md

 I am honest, cruising reckless (8)
 Hive of hornets, truth is worthless (8)
 (as a menace) truth is worthless

 [CHORUS]
 Out of their way, out of their way
+Here I come I will shout it in your face
+This time ain't gonna be nice

+Out of their way, out of their way
+Here I come I will shout it in your face
+This time ain't gonna be nice

+[VERSE 1] 1:19
+feeling twisted did the count outside - lost it all
+I assumed a role for you - fuck - what I felt inside it crushed my soul - now I know, damn - knew it all along basically the fault is mine, I ain't doing what I'm told yeah

+Finding your true self, though one run

+[CHORUS]
+Out of their way, out of their way